Qiskit/qiskit/docs/cdoc/qk-classical-register.rst

    typedef struct QkClassicalRegister QkClassicalRegister

-A common way to instantiate several bits at once is to create a register, such as by:
+A common way to instantiate several bits at once is to create a register.
+A register is a named collection of bits.
+Creating a register enables giving a collection of bits a name which can be use as metadata around specific bits in a circuit.
+This name will also typically be preseserved when exporting the circuit to interchange languages.

+You can create a register by calling ``qk_classical_register_new()``, for
+example:

 .. code-block: c